Fault-tolerant hyperbolic Floquet quantum error correcting codes: Fault-Tolerant Memory Threshold

-At lower values of the physical error rate, both \textit{any logical operator error rate} and \textit{specific logical operator error rate} [panels (a) and (b) in Fig.~\ref{fig:logical_error_rate}, respectively] show a threshold behavior, as expected from a family of codes with increasing distance.
+At lower values of the physical error rate, both \textit{any logical operator error rate} and \textit{specific logical operator error rate} [panels (a) and (b), respectively, in both figures] show a threshold behavior, as expected from a family of codes with increasing distance.
 Specifically, for sufficiently low physical error rates, ${p < p_0}$, the logical error rate decreases as the code's physical qubit count increases past $d = 4$.
-The threshold physical error rate, $p_0$, for both defined logical error rates is approximately $0.1\, \%$ per measurement round.
-However, it is noticeably smaller for the \textit{any logical operator error rate} [Fig.~\ref{fig:logical_error_rate}(a)] compared to the \textit{specific logical operator error rate} [Fig.~\ref{fig:logical_error_rate}(b)].
+The threshold physical error rate, $p_0$, for both defined logical error rates is approximately $0.1\, \%$ per measurement round for the phenomenological error model (Fig.~\ref{fig:logical_error_rate}) and $0.2-0.5\, \%$ per measurement round for the entangling measurements error model (Fig.~\ref{fig:EM_logical_error_rate}).
+However, it is noticeably smaller for the \textit{any logical operator error rate} [Fig.~\ref{fig:logical_error_rate}(a) and Fig.~\ref{fig:EM_logical_error_rate}(a)] compared to the \textit{specific logical operator error rate} [Fig.~\ref{fig:logical_error_rate}(b) and Fig.~\ref{fig:EM_logical_error_rate}(b)].
 We denote these two values as $p_0^{\rm all}$ and $p_0^{\rm one}$, respectively, and ${p_0^{\rm all} < p_0^{\rm one}}$.
 This subtle difference is a characteristic of finite encoding-rate codes.
 What links these two defined error rates is the number of logical operators, whereby a code with larger distance and a larger number of physical qubits has more logical operators that could experience a \textit{specific logical operator} error, resulting in a \textit{any logical operator} error.